Rooftops, Cathay Manor (where I've wanted to party since moving to LA and a quiet street in Chinatown

 Ever since it opened with a bang in 1938, Chinatown has always known how to party, and there are many festivals, observances and events in the neighborhood, including the Anniversary of New Chinatown; the Golden Dragon Parade and Chinese Lunar New Year Festival; the Lantern Festival; the aforementioned Los Angeles Chinatown Firecracker 5k/10k Run, Kiddie Run, Fun Walk; The Lunar New Year Imperial Banquet; the Mid-Autumn Moon Festival and the Miss Los Angeles Chinatown Pageant.

-Popularly known as The Cornfields, The Los Angles State Historic Park was voted the city's best park by someone or someones.
+Popularly known as The Cornfield, The Los Angles State Historic Park was voted the city's best park by someone or someones.
 It's a pretty big and calm oasis of green and one can walk around and read plaques about the area's history.

 NIGHTLIFE AND MUSIC IN CHINATOWN